drpetersonfernandes/SimpleLauncher/README.md

 ### 🎮 Deep Emulator Integration
 *   **Configuration Injection:** Manage and inject settings directly into 20+ popular emulators (Ares, Dolphin, DuckStation, Flycast, RPCS3, Xenia, and more) without leaving the launcher.
+*   **Universal CHD Support:** Our built-in **CHDMounter** utility brings CHD support to emulators that lack it natively (**Xenia, Xemu, RPCS3, Cxbx Reloaded, Mednafen, PCSX Redux, 4Do**).
+It automatically mounts CHD files to a virtual drive, presenting them in a format the emulator can understand.
 *   **On-the-Fly Mounting:** Launch games directly from compressed (`.zip`) or disk image (`.iso`, `.xiso`) files using **Dokan** integration.
 Supports RPCS3, Cxbx-Reloaded, ScummVM, and XBLA.
 *   **Expert Mode:** Granular control over launch parameters, multiple ROM paths per system, and custom environment variables.